thomaspinckney3/cs4501/Project4.md

 Django forms are a mechanism to validate user input.
 You will be adding two forms to your project: one for creating users and one for creating listings.
-You will create one Django form for each of these use cases in your web frontend.
+Your web front end will use one Django form for each of these use cases.

+You can/should pass each form into the template rendering the page so that the form can be rendered by Django rather than you recreating the html for each form element.
+This will help keep your template and form in sync since you only need to change the form definition.

 ### Password management ###